nest/nest-simulator/doc/sli_docs/neural-simulations.rst

    --------------------------------------------------
    Total number of entries: 7

-To change the paramters of a connection, ``SetStatus`` is used, just like it is for nodes.
+To change the paramters of a connection, :py:func:`.SetStatus` is used, just like it is for nodes.

 Example 4